White Blood Cells: Legacy

 White Blood Cells brought the band to international fame.
-Members Jack (left) and Meg White (right) became key figures in the 2000s garage rock revival.
+Jack (left) and Meg White (right) became key figures in the 2000s indie and garage rock movements.

-White Blood Cells propelled the band to the forefront of the 2000s garage rock revival, and is considered a defining album of the period.
+White Blood Cells propelled the band to the forefront of the 2000s indie rock revival and garage rock revival, and is considered a defining album of the period.
 Retrospectively, it has been cited as one of the band's best works, and among the best albums of all time.
 Jon Lusk of BBC believed the album solidified their success thanks to "the crunching, insistent simplicity of Meg White's drumming, which sticks like glue to Jack White's intense, rhythmic, blues-based riffing; a broad, knowing sense of pop history, and of course their by now well-established red/white branding imagery."
 Paul Travers of Louder called it "one of the first great albums of the 21st century" and their best album.
+NPR rated White Blood Cells as one of the most important recordings of the decade, describing it as the band's "finest hour: a flawless slice of fuzzed-out, frenetic, trichromatic hip-shaking."

 By the end of the 2000s, it was ranked as the best album of the decade by The A.V.
 Club and Uncut.
 Billboard, Rolling Stone, NME and Pitchfork featured the album within the top 20 of their respective lists, and Consequence of Sound, The Daily Californian, Glide, and Under the Radar featured the album within the top 30 of their respective lists.
 It also appeared on Spin's lists of the "Top 100 Albums of the Last 20 Years" and the "125 Best Albums of the Past 25 Years" in 2005 and 2010, respectively.
 It appeared on The Guardians "1000 Albums To Hear Before You Die" list and ranked it number 178 on the Rock and Roll Hall of Fame's "200 Definitive Albums" list, both in 2007.
 Uncut ranked it first on their list of "The 150 Greatest Albums Of The 21st Century So Far" in 2009.
 Slant Magazine ranked it number 68 on their list of the "Top 250 Albums of the 2000s" in 2010.
 Rolling Stone ranked it number 497 on their "500 Greatest Albums of All Time" list in 2012.
 NME ranked it number 77 on their list of "The 500 Greatest Albums of All Time" in 2013.
 (Note: White Blood Cells is placed at 77, but is under the name De Stijl because of a misprint/typo.)